The Complete Guide to BuddyPress for WordPress

 Now you need a theme for your site.
 If you’re working with an existing site you can skip this bit as the chances are you’re happy with your existing theme.

-A few years ago, you could only use a BuddyPress-compatible theme if you wanted to run BuddyPress, and if you wanted to use the plugin with your own theme, you’d have to add some extra theme template files to make BuddyPress work.
-If you’ve been told that you still have to do this, don’t worry: you don’t.
+in the past, you could only use a BuddyPress compatible theme if you wanted to run BuddyPress; using the plugin with your own theme meant adding some extra theme template files to make BuddyPress work.
+But that no longer applies.
 Since version 1.7, BuddyPress will work with any well-written theme, although there will always be some themes whose layout and design suit BuddyPress better than others.

-I’m going to use a theme called Spacious, which is free with a clean design that doesn’t detract from the myriad of content your users will generate and has customization options that mean you can tweak the design.
+I’m going to use a theme called Spacious, which is free, and has a clean design that doesn’t detract from the myriad of content your users will generate, as well as customization options that allow you to tweak the design.

 Go to Appearance > Themes and click the Add New button.
-Type spacious into the search box to see the theme displayed:
+Type Spacious into the search box if it’s not already showing.

 Next let’s add a menu and some widgets to the site to improve navigation.

-If you can’t see a section called BuddyPress on the left hand side, with all of the BuddyPress pages listed, you can turn it on by opening the Screen Options tab at the top of the screen and checking BuddyPress.
+If you can’t see a section with submenus called BuddyPress on the left hand side, you can turn it on by opening the Screen Options tab at the top of the screen and checking BuddyPress.

-Now add a selection of the BuddyPress pages and your normal pages to the navigation menu.
+Now add a selection of the BuddyPress pages (along with any other pages you’d like) to the navigation menu.
 I’m adding these pages:

 - Activity (with Messages and Notifications as second level links beneath this)